 Outdoor floors, porches, patios or decking of any kind: Never.
 Laminate flooring is indoor flooring for controlled environments.

 OSB floor: Yes.
-OSB (oriented-strand board) is sometimes used as a subfloor in construction.
-As with all subfloors, it must meet the laminate-flooring specifications detailed above.
+Oriented Strand Board is sometimes used as a subfloor in construction.
+As with all subfloors, it must meet laminate flooring specifications.

 Plywood: Yes.
 Plywood is most-often used as a subfloor in construction.
-As with all subfloors, it must meet the laminate installation specifications listed above.
+As with all subfloors, it must meet laminate installation specifications.